Rakesh-koneti/cetstrom.web/README.md

-# CETStrom - Online Practice Tests for Engineering & Pharmacy Entrance Exams
+# CETStrom - Online Practice Tests for Engineering & Pharmacy Entrance Exams (EAMCET, JEE, NEET)

 A modern, responsive web application for comprehensive practice tests and preparation for engineering and pharmacy entrance exams like AP EAMCET, JEE, and NEET.
 Built with React, TypeScript, Tailwind CSS, and Supabase.